-A targeted stakeholder meeting was held at the St. Paul Seniors Citizen Centre in St. Paul on February 14, 2018.
-This was to inform the stakeholders about the IDP, collect information about the Plan Area context, and to identify potential opportunities and issues.
+A targeted stakeholder meeting was held to inform the stakeholders about the IDP, collect information about the Plan Area context, and to identify potential opportunities and issues.
 An online questionnaire was also available for stakeholders unable to attend, presenting and collecting the same information as the stakeholder meeting.